anjavogt/WAMM-Cancer-Modeling/README.md

 ## 3. `ML.ipynb` — ML-based Classification

-Applies supervised learning to classify the long-term behavior of a system using early time-series signals:
 - Feature extraction and PCA for dimensionality reduction.
 - Models include Random Forest, Ridge Classifier, KNN, SVM, and CNN.
 - Evaluated with accuracy, confusion matrix, classification report, and ROC curves.